jundalisay/sp/content/en/research/sciences/warp-drive/part-1.md

 taking an arbitrarily small time to complete the round trip.

 I will now introduce a simple metric that has precisely the characteristics mentioned above.
-I will do this using the language of the 3+1 formalism of general relativity [1, 2], because it will permit a clear interpretation of the results.
-In this formalism, spacetime is described by a foliation of spacelike hypersurfaces of constant coordinate time t.
+I will do this using the language of

+I use the 3+1 formalism of general relativity [1, 2], because it will permit a clear interpretation of the results.

+Here, spacetime is a foliation of spacelike hypersurfaces of constant coordinate time t.

 The geometry of spacetime is then given in terms of the following quantities: the 3-metric γij of the hypersurfaces, the lapse function α that gives the interval of proper time between nearby hypersurfaces as measured by the “Eulerian” observers (those whose four-velocity is normal to the hypersurfaces), and the shift vector β i that relates the spatial coordinate systems on different hypersurfaces.

 Using these quantities, the metric of spacetime can be written as: 2

-Notice that as long as the metric γij is positive definite for all values of t (as it should in order for it to be a spatial metric), the spacetime is guaranteed to be globally 2
+Notice that as long as the metric γij is positive definite for all values of t (as it should in order for it to be a spatial metric), the spacetime is guaranteed to be globally

-In the following greek indices will take the values (0,1,2,3) and latin indices the values (1,2,3).
+2 In the following greek indices will take the values (0,1,2,3) and latin indices the values (1,2,3).
 4

 hyperbolic.
 Any spacetime that can be described in the language of the 3+1 formalism will therefore have no closed causal curves.

-Let us now assume that our spaceship moves along the x axis of a cartesian coordinate system.
+Our spaceship moves along the x axis of a cartesian coordinate system.
 We want to find a metric that will “push” the spaceship along a trajectory described by an arbitrary function of time xs(t) .
 A metric that has this property is given by ( G = c = 1 ) :

 and where f is the function: